kwertyops/byte-of-python/src/user_input_and_output.md

 Hello, Sam !
 ```

-Another way to build strings for output is to use the `+` operator for *concatenation* (Concatenation means putting two strings together by tacking the second one onto the end of the first one).
+Another way to build strings for output is to use the `+` operator for *concatenation*.
+Concatenation means putting two strings together by tacking the second one onto the end of the first one.
 ```python
 print("Hello," + username + "!")
 ```